 Friday, July 3, 2020

-Serving Killingly since 2006
+Serving Thompson since 2005

 Complimentary to homes by request

 The Complex continues to push the boundaries of art education

-The Complex modern dance company.
+Photo Courtesy The Complex modern dance company.

-BY REBECCA RAMSEY CONTRIBUTING WRITER

-PUTNAM-The Complex Performing and Creative Arts Centre on Main Street, Putnam, has been pushing the boundaries of the creative arts for 15 years.

-Founded in 2005 by Nichola Johnson, owner and MFA-holder, The Complex seeks to provide children, teens, and young adults a creative arts education in the areas of dance, theatre, music, and creative/visual arts.

-According to Johnson, the mission of The Complex is "to offer the highest level of arts education to the community, create an innovative hub for performance and education, open a space for students to grow and flourish through creative critical thinking, and ignite a life-time love of the arts for all students."
+BY REBECCA RAMSEY CONTRIBUTING WRITER PUTNAM-The Complex Performing and Creative Arts Centre on Main Street, Putnam, has been pushing the boundaries of the creative arts for 15 years.
+Founded in 2005 by Nichola Johnson, owner and MFA-holder, The Complex seeks to provide children, teens, and young adults a creative arts education in the areas of dance, theatre, music, and creative/visual According to Johnson, the mission of The Complex is "to offer the highest level of arts education to the community, create an innovative hub for performance and education, open a space for students to grow and flourish through creative critical thinking, and ignite a life-time love of the arts for all students."
 Johnson began dancing at the age of three and spent her childhood and adolescence in a dance studio where she studied ballet, jazz, modern, and tap.
 Influenced by the typical competitive, trophy-centered mindset of the studio, Johnson didn't realize at first how little she knew about the history of dance or the elements of choreography until she graduated from high school.
 During her undergrad, she had the privilege to study the movements of the great modern dance pioneers Martha Graham, Katherine Dunham, Jose Limon, and Lester Horton.
 She also began to explore elements of theatre, acting methodologies, and stage design, realizing how big and incredible the world of the arts truly is.

-Savor the magic of childhood at Sadie's Sweet Shop

-BY REBECCA RAMSEY CONTRIBUTING WRITER

-PUTNAM-Sweet shops are magical places.
+The more she learned, the more she grew to love the arts and the more she wished Please Read COMPLEX, page A7 Savor the magic of childhood at Sadie's Sweet Shop BY REBECCA RAMSEY PUTNAM-Sweet shops are magical places.
 No matter how old you are, their nostalgic scent of chocolates, caramels, and freshly baked pastries will always captivate your attention and leave your mouth watering.
 As children, we stood at the counter on tiptoes, blinking our bright eyes at a myriad of colorful treats displayed beneath glass covers, taking minutes to choose which to carry home with us in our brown paper bags.
 As the sugary, sticky coating melted on our fingers and lips, we'd imagine what life would be like to live in a candy shop surrounded by delicious treats every day.
 For Jenna Perez, this thought wasn't merely an imagination-it was her goal.
 Perez grew up watching her older sister experiment in the kitchen, creating delicious baked desserts and treats to share with the family.
 The more she watched her sister, the more she felt inspired to follow her own dream of owning a sweet shop.
 "I have always had a passion for owning a sweet shop," she said.
-"There was nothing like it in our area."
+"There was nothing like it in our area.'
 Perez began to do her own experiments with sugar and syrup.
 As she pursued to learn the ins and outs of candy making, her family stuck behind her the entire time.

-"My family is my biggest sup-
+"My family is my biggest supporter," she said.

-Photos Rebecca Ramsey A sampling of the delectable delights available at Sadie's Sweet Shop in Putnam.

-Sadie's Sweet Shop was opened at 12 Pomfret St., Putnam.
-The shop was named after Perez's mother who her father nicknamed "Sweet Sadie" when they were 15.
-The business grew in popularity quickly, and they were able to expand their selection of treats and services.
-In addition to candy, they now

-Photo Courtesy

-The more she learned, the more she grew to love the arts and the more she wished porter," she said.

-Please Read COMPLEX, page A7

 She also mentioned a college professor who had helped to guide her in the right direction.
-Finally, in November of 2017, offer catering, parties, pastries, classes, and much more.
-According to Perez, their
+Finally, in November of 2017,